augmill/baseball_prediction/source_code_README.md

 Description:

 This script references the atbat_sent_features table we have residing in BigQuery in Google Cloud.
 In this table, we have sentence embeddings which define the game state of each at-bat as well as the actual corresponding event outcomes of each at-bat.
-This script clusters at-bat outcomes into a 2D space based on the generated embeddings, helping us draw insights on the accuracy of the embeddings in describing the at-bat event outcome.
+This script clusters at-bat outcomes into a 2D space based on the generated embeddings, helping us draw insights on the accuracy of the embeddings in describing the at-bat event outcomes.

 * embedding_distance_script.py